christran85-cyber/enterprise-security-operations-lab/README.md

 This project is intended for educational and defensive cybersecurity training purposes only.

-All scanning, testing, traffic generation, and security analysis documented in this repository is performed against systems owned and isolated within the VirtualBox lab environment.
+All scanning, testing, traffic generation, vulnerability assessment, and security analysis documented in this repository is performed against systems owned and isolated within the VirtualBox lab environment.

 ---